pcardona34/pi-step-initiative/README.md

 - I was also able to build many other GNUstep apps: see the repo <https://github.com/pcardona34/apps-within-gsde>.

 - But it seems the way GNUstep was built is not up to date: no arc nor clang.
 So I am guessing about this choice to provide a modern GNUstep environment.
+- I also noted no reactive response to the issues submited...

 ---